mjc239/mjc239.github.io/_posts/2024-02-18-maximising-single-dart.md

-We see from these plots that strong players should aim for the triple 20 to maximise their 1-dart score.
-Below a certain skill threshold, this switches over to the triple 19.
+We see from these plots that strong players should aim for the triple $20$ to maximise their $1$-dart score.
+However, once the player's skill level falls below a certain skill threshold, this switches over to the triple $19$.
 As the throwing distribution gets more and more spread (i.e. as $\sigma$ increases), the optimal aim spot moves closer to the bullseye.
 As the skill of the player decreases, the maximum expected score that the player can expect to achieve also decreases.

 The visualizations above have been used to find the optimal aiming points for 4 specific values of $\sigma$.
 Instead, let's look at a range of possible values, and identify the optimial aiming point, the maximum expected score, and the standard deviation of the score when aiming for this point: